btj/ogp-notes/pacman-part2.md

 In addition to the methods specified above, you may add any additional methods you deem useful to any of these classes.

 For this Part, you need not write any documentation, except that you shall write complete formal documentation for method `getSize` in class `FoodItem` and its subclasses; make sure to respect behavioral subtyping.
+(Note: behavioral subtyping is not in the scope of course H02C5A; students of course H02C5A need not write any documentation at all.)

 You also need not submit a test suite.